Bonemind/Queryfy/README.md

 The gem adds makes a `queryfy` method available to ActiveRecord::Base when included.
 The queryfy method takes a hash in the following format:
 ```
-{'filter': 'name=="name", 'offset': 50, 'limit': 10}
+{'filter': 'name=="name", 'order': 'id-', 'offset': 50, 'limit': 10}
 ```
-All three are optional, and any extra values are ignored.
+All four are optional, and any extra values are ignored.

 Defaults:
 ```